-Jeremy Irons and Lesley Manville reprise their roles in Richard Eyre’s acclaimed production of Eugene O’Neill’s Pulitzer prize-winning masterpiece, Long Day’s Journey Into Night.
+Jeremy Irons (Academy Award-winner) and Lesley Manville (Academy Award-nominee) reprise their roles in Richard Eyre’s acclaimed production of Eugene O’Neill’s Pulitzer prize-winning masterpiece, Long Day’s Journey Into Night.

-Following a sold out run as part of Bristol Old Vic’s 250th Anniversary season, the play has transferred to Wyndham’s Theatre for a strictly limited 10 week run from 27 January 2018.
+Following a sold out run as part of Bristol Old Vic’s 250th Anniversary season, the play has transferred to Wyndham’s Theatre for a strictly limited season until 7 April only.

 Long Day’s Journey Into Night is thought to be one of the most powerful American plays of the 20th century, and nothing compares to seeing it live.